blacksheepaul/timelog/mcp/README.md

 # TimeLog MCP Server

-MCP server that gives Claude Code access to your TimeLog data for productivity analysis and insights.
+MCP server that gives LLM access to your TimeLog data for analysis and insights.

 ## What You Can Do

-- Ask Claude Code about your work patterns and productivity trends
+- Ask LLM about your work patterns and productivity trends
 - Analyze time allocation across different activities
 - Review task completion rates and efficiency
 - Monitor current active time tracking sessions
 - Get productivity insights for any time period
+- Anything else based on your timelog, use your imagination to the fullest

 ## Setup